 This section details the steps required to use the RMU-1000 ACC during an emergency.
-Based on performance testing, the expected deployment time is less than 45 seconds.

 Note: To minimize CPR interruptions and to most effectively use the RMU-1000, two rescuers are recommended.

 Note: Providing manual chest compressions takes precedence over setting up and initiating use of the RMU-1000.